James Miller (builder): Life

-He was born on 16 March 1905 the son of James Miller an Edinburgh architect.
+Miller was born on 16 March 1905, the son of Edinburgh architect James Miller.
 The family lived at 32 Bellevue Road at this time.
 He was educated at George Heriot's School.
 He then trained as an architect under his father.
-In 1925 he undertook his first design-build project after a developer withdrew from a project.
+In 1925, he undertook his first design-build project after a developer withdrew from a project.
 In 1934, continuing in this vein, he formed James Miller & Partners with his brothers, which eventually was rebranded as Miller Homes.

-In 1936 he became a town councillor in Edinburgh and in 1947 was City Treasurer.
+In 1936, he became a town councillor in Edinburgh and in 1947 was City Treasurer.
 In post-war Britain his company expanded to cover all sections of the country.

-From 1951 to 1954 he was Lord Provost of Edinburgh.
+From 1951 to 1954, he was Lord Provost of Edinburgh.
 He was succeeded by John Garnett Banks.
-In 1953 the University of Edinburgh awarded him an honorary doctorate (LLD).
+In 1953, the University of Edinburgh awarded him an honorary doctorate (LLD).

 Amongst his roles as Lord Provost he was part of BBC Scotland's first broadcast: on 14 March 1952 alongside presenters Mary Malcolm and Alastair Macintyre.

-In 1955 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1955, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Charles Warr, Douglas Allan, Hugh Nisbet and Robert Lyon.

-In 1964 he succeeded Sir James Harman as Lord Mayor of London and in 1965 was succeeded in turn by Sir Lionel Denny.
+In 1964, he succeeded Sir James Harman as Lord Mayor of London and in 1965 was succeeded in turn by Sir Lionel Denny.

 He retired as Director of Miller Homes in 1970 and was succeeded by his son James Miller.
 His nephew, Keith Miller, became Chief Executive.

 He died on 20 March 1977.